ckan/ckan/doc/install-from-source.rst

   .. caution ::

-     Advanced users: If you are using CKAN's fab file capability you currently need to create your config file as ``pyenv/ckan.net.ini`` so you will probably have ignored the advice about creating a ``development.ini`` file in the ``pyenv/src/ckan`` directory.
+     Advanced users: If you have installed CKAN using the Fabric file capability (deprecated), your config file will be called something like ``pyenv/ckan.net.ini``.
      This is fine but CKAN probably won't be able to find your ``who.ini`` file.
 To fix this edit ``pyenv/ckan.net.ini``, search for the line ``who.config_file = %(here)s/who.ini`` and change it to ``who.config_file = who.ini``.